zulip/zulip/templates/zerver/integrations/asana.md

 1. Finally, configure **Data**.
 You have to add 2 fields:

-     * `subject` is the field corresponding to the subject of the message.
+     * `subject` is the field corresponding to the topic of the message.
      * `content` is the field corresponding to the content of the message.

 1. You can format the content of the `content` and `subject` fields